 Pulse Secure guarantees that the mobile workforce has access to cloud-based data center apps and resources, allowing for real hybrid IT connectivity.
 Despite this, others complained of having connection problems as it always gets stuck on saying 'connecting' or 'waiting to connect'.
 To know how to delete Pulse Secure or uninstall any unwanted apps from Mac, this article will help you with how.

 Part 1.
-Why Uninstall Pulse Secure for Mac?
+Where Is Pulse Secure on Mac?

 What exactly is Pulse Secure?
 This is cloud security and network company that offers a variety of NAC, VPN, ADC, and EMM software, virtual appliances, and cloud services.
 Pulse Secure encompasses Pulse Policy Secure, Pulse Connect Secure (a VPN client on Mac), Pulse Web App Firewall, Pulse Workspace, Pulse Secure Appliances, and other Pulse Secure products has been since 2019.